zaphosting/docs/en/fivem_txadmin_features.md

 Onesync can also be enabled or disabled here.

-If you restart TxAdmin often, you can set here if TxAdmin should automatically restart the FiveM server, this is enabled by default.
+If you restart txAdmin often, you can set here if txAdmin should automatically restart the FiveM server, this is enabled by default.

 The "Quiet" option determines whether messages in the FiveM console are displayed in the live console of the server, this option is best left disabled.